 Bullet-Proof Coffee

-Bullet-Proof Coffee is a very common way to include MCT Oil in your daily routine.
-It combines coffee, MCT Oil, and unsalted butter or ghee.
-This mixture can provide sustained energy and can help with fat loss.
+Bullet-Proof Coffee is a very common way to include MCT oil in your daily routine.
+It combines coffee, MCT oil, and unsalted butter or ghee.
+This mixture can provide sustained energy and help with fat loss.

-Many people use cannabis-infused butter (cannabutter) as this is an effective way of microdosing with cannabis.
+Many people use cannabis-infused butter (cannabutter), as this is an effective way to microdose with cannabis.
+If you’re experimenting with cannabutter or cannabis-infused oils, check out my guide on cannabis edibles for tips and recipes.

 MCT Oil In DIY Skincare

-• I often use MCT oil in homemade lotions and creams.
+- I often use MCT oil in homemade lotions and creams.
 Its anti-inflammatory properties can soothe irritated skin.
 Additionally, MCT oil is non-comedogenic, meaning it won’t clog pores, making it ideal for those with acne-prone skin.
-If this interests you, check out this blog Make Cannabis Lotion at Home.
+It absorbs quickly and helps deliver cannabinoids deep into the skin.
+If this interests you, here is my Full Guide to Making Cannabis Lotion at Home.

-• MCT oil is a popular ingredient in DIY skincare due to its lightweight texture and fast absorption.
+- MCT oil is a popular ingredient in DIY skincare due to its lightweight texture and fast absorption.
 It acts as a carrier oil, helping to deliver essential oils and other active ingredients deeper into the skin.
+Another lightweight oil to use with MCT is Pomegranate Seed oil to make a superb antioxidant serum.

 MCT Oil and Cannabis